SecorD0/debank-balance-checker/README.md

 <h1><p align="center">Description</p></h1>
 <p align="right"><a href="#Content">To the content</a></p>

-⠀This program allows you to get balances of multiple addresses in major Ethereum-like networks.
+⠀The program allows you to get balances of multiple addresses in major EVM networks.

 ⠀You will get a file with address balances (it's a random address from the explorer) in the form of:
 ```